Our teams have shorter hours over the holidays, but you can enrol anytime. For campus hours and student services, see our academic calendar.

 Through a mixture of theory and practical course work, learn to:

-• Apply a wide range of knowledge in information and communication technology, particularly the practical application and theoretical frameworks of networking, data engineering and data analytics
+• apply a wide range of knowledge in information and communication technology, including practical and theoretical frameworks for networking, data engineering and data analytics

-• Develop and apply problem-solving and decision-making skills to solve data engineering problems in complex environments
+• develop and use problem-solving and decision-making skills to tackle data engineering challenges in complex environments

-• Conduct ICT research in the area of data engineering and analysis including evaluating new information and technologies from a range of sources
+• conduct ICT research in data engineering and analysis, evaluating new information and technologies from multiple sources

-• Effectively communicate ideas and information around data engineering applications and the results of data analytics to various audiences
+• communicate ideas and data analytics results effectively to a range of audiences

-• Collaborate ethically, professionally and responsibly as an ICT data engineering professional in a range of environments
+• collaborate ethically, professionally and responsibly as an ICT data engineering professional

-• Adapt to the rapidly changing and evolving technologies and practices of the ICT industry
+• adapt to rapidly changing technologies and practices in the ICT industry.

 Course outcomes